 Deciding to have bariatric surgery is a big step that is followed by a series of smaller steps.

-Knowing what to expect is very important.
+Knowing what to expect during the bariatric surgery process is very important.
 TRI STATE BARIATRICS put a premium on sharing and explaining all pertinent information about weight loss surgery to our patients so that they can evaluate the risks and benefits of this surgery, including the major lifestyle changes required and how to make those changes permanent.

 Nurses have been trained to understand the different ways a person learns.
 Everyone learns new information in different ways.
 Some people learn by watching and listening to a presentation.
 Others learn by reading and yet another person learns by listening and asking questions in a group setting or one on one consultations.